Safe Rollouts

 5. Monitor the Rollout

 Once published, GrowthBook begins monitoring the guardrail metrics.
-The rollout status updates automatically based on results.
+The rule shows a status badge that updates automatically as results come in:

 | Status | Meaning |